 - Megan Graham, The Newest Reforms on SIGINT Collection Still Leave Loopholes

 The second category of articles is also intelligent and thought-provoking, but they are not necessarily as accessible as the first group.
 They tend to be deep dives into legal and policy matters.
 They are also the type of article on which we built our name.
 They can be anywhere from 1,000 to 2,500 words.
-A few examples of these posts can be found below.
+A few examples of these posts:

 - David Luban, Palestine and the ICC — Some Legal Questions